This article was updated on Oct. 23, 2018.

 Have you heard of BYOD?
 It stands for "bring your own device," and it refers to employees using their personal smartphones, tablets and laptops for work.
-Research firm Gartner estimates that 90 percent of businesses will adopt these policies in some form by 2017.
 Small businesses that implement a bring-your-own-device policy can save on the costs of providing mobile devices for their staff, but it's important to consider the potential costs of allowing personal devices, too.

 Big Benefits of BYOD

 Saving money is seen as a big benefit of the bring-your-own-device movement.
-U.S. companies may save as much as $350 per employee per year if staff has full access to company information on their personal devices, according to a 2013 report by the Cisco Internet Business Solutions Group.
-Businesses save on device costs and, in many cases, the cost of wireless contracts.
+If staff has full access to the firm's information on their personal devices, a lot of money can be saved on device costs and, in many cases, the cost of wireless contracts.
 There's little or no training required because employees use their preferred personal devices.
 Additional benefits include increased employee happiness and productivity from using their own devices.